helgeho/ArchiveSpark/Readme.md

 ### Build

-At the moment there are no binaries provided.
+At the moment we do not provide binaries.
 In order to use ArchiveSpark, please compile it yourself using the SBT assembly plugin:

+1. `sbt assemblyPackageDependency`
-`sbt assembly`
+2. `sbt assembly`

+These commands will create two JAR files under `target/scala-2.10`, one for ArchiveSpark and one for the required dependencies.
+Please include these files in your project to use ArchiveSpark or add them to your JVM classpath.

 ### Usage

+There are multiple ways to use ArchiveSpark, among others: you can create a Java/Scala project to write your jobs and run it using `spark-submit` or use it interactively with `spark-shell`.
+For more information on how to use [Apache Spark](http://spark.apache.org), please read the [documentation](http://spark.apache.org/docs/1.5.2).

+ArchiveSpark is also compatible with [Jupyter](http://jupyter.org).
+We recommend to use [Apache Toree](https://github.com/apache/incubator-toree) as kernel for ArchiveSpark with Jupyter.
+Example Jupyter notebooks can be found under [`notebooks`](notebooks).

+#### Getting started

 First of all, a SparkContext needs to be implicitely available.
 If a SparkContext already exists, e.g., in a `sc` variable when using `spark-shell`, you will need to make it implicit: